 The CC BY-NC license restricts reuse to NonCommercial purposes only.
 This license type is permitted by OASPA but there are ambiguities around the definition of commercial use.
 This may have the effect of restricting desirable reuse, such as by educational institutions in some jurisdictions.
 For example, in Germany, non-commercial has been interpreted to mean purely private use only.
 Therefore, we don’t offer the CC BY-NC license.

 The CC BY-SA license restricts undesirable use by requiring users to share any adapted material under the same terms.
 OASPA recommends against the CC BY-SA license because of this restriction on downstream users.
 However, the terms of the CC BY-SA license are clearer and translate better across jurisdictions.
 For example, the PsychArchives repository, based in Germany, supports the provision of the CC BY-SA license but not the CC BY-NC license.
+Therefore, if authors would like to use a CC BY-NC license, we require them to also assign a Scientific Use License which enables deposit in PsychArchives.

 Therefore, we support CC BY-SA as an alternative to CC BY because: